haimo724/haimo724/README.md

 - 🧑‍🎓 Msc from the University of Bristol.
 - 🎓 Bachelor's degree in Software Engineering from NWPU.
-- 😜 I'm interested in Web development (front-end and back-end) and signal processing.
+- 😜 I'm interested in web development (front-end and back-end) and signal processing.
 - 📄 I did a period of research in the area of DOA estimation (one direction of array signal processing) and presented a conference paper as a first author.[The paper here](https://ieeexplore.ieee.org/document/10050603) 🚗.
 - 💭 Be free to ask me about anything.(Wechat<img alt="" height="30px" src="wechat.svg" />:13437119766/Email<img alt="" height="30px" src="e-mail-symbol.svg" />:haimo724@qq.com)